Blue and White Porcelain - Decorating Inspired by Spring!

-For as long as I can remember, white and blue porcelain, like this stunning 500 year old blue and white imperial vase that dates from the Ming Dynasty period [ which sold for 21.6 million dollars during a Sotheby’s auction in Hong Kong and is the most expensive piece of blue and white porcelain ever sold at auction ], has been a favorite of every collector and design lover I know.
+For as long as I can remember, blue and white porcelain, like this stunning 500 year old blue and white imperial vase that dates from the Ming Dynasty period [ which sold for 21.6 million dollars during a Sotheby's auction in Hong Kong and is the most expensive piece of blue and white porcelain ever sold at auction ], has been a favorite of every collector and design lover I know.

 Having just returned from a trip to the Texas Hill Country, where the bluebonnets are lining every roadside and stretching for as far as the eye can see, it struck me that the ancient artisan painters of chinese blue and white porcelain were more than likely inspired, too, by the flowers and colors of nature that they saw all around them.